brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ```-XX:+UseNewLongLShift -XX:+UseXMMForArrayCopy -XX:+UseXmmI2D -XX:+UseXmmI2F -XX:+UseXmmLoadAndClearUpper -XX:+UseXmmRegToRegMoveAll -XX:+UseNewLongLShift```

 These flags are applicable to both servers and clients.
-Most Java distributions are (about) the same, except for a few extra optimizations in GraalVM CE, which you can [download here](https://github.com/graalvm/graalvm-ce-builds/releases).
+Most Java distributions are similar, except for a few extra optimizations in GraalVM CE, which you can [download here](https://github.com/graalvm/graalvm-ce-builds/releases).

 But even more performance can be gained with the tweaks below: